Transforming Order-to-Cash Processes Through Design Thinking

 Results

-• Credit Note Processing:
+• Credit Note Processing rejections reduced by 15-20%

-• Enhanced first-time resolution rates
+• Enhanced first-time resolution rates for inquiry and dispute handling

 Previous